with industry professionals

 - Numbers are limited to 18 writers per workshop.

-- To apply, you must be a current paid-up member of Script Yorkshire.
+- To attend, you must be a current paid-up member of Script Yorkshire.

-- The booking window opens at 8am on the Saturday two weeks before the workshop date.
+- Tickets are bookable via a private Eventbrite event, and we post the booking link in SYchat on the Saturday two weeks before the workshop date.

-- If the workshop is full, we'll add you to the waiting list and let you know if someone drops out.
+- If the workshop is full, you can add yourself to the waiting list and you'll get an email if someone drops out.

-- If you're allocated a place and discover you can no longer attend, please let us know ASAP so another writer has the chance to come along.
+- If you book a ticket and discover you can no longer attend, please cancel your ticket as soon as you possibly can via Eventbrite so another writer will have the chance to come along.

 It’s very important that our workshops are events at which people feel safe and included and can share their work without prejudice, regardless of their age, race or gender.